-The Board, on April 13, 2023, based on the recommendations of the Nomination and Remuneration Committee, approved the grant of performance-based RSUs (Annual performance equity grant) of fair value of ₹34.75 crore for fiscal 2024 under the 2015 Plan.
+The Board, on April 13, 2023, based on the recommendations of the Nomination and Remuneration Committee approved the following grants for fiscal 2024.
+In accordance with such approval the following grants were made effective May 2, 2023.

+- 2,72,026 performance-based RSUs (Annual performance equity grant) of fair value of ₹34.75 crore.
 These RSUs will vest in line with the employment agreement based on achievement of certain performance targets.
-Accordingly, 2,72,026 performance based RSU's were granted effective May 2, 2023.

-The Board, on April 13, 2023, based on the recommendations of the Nomination and Remuneration Committee, approved the performance-based grant of RSUs (Annual performance equity ESG grant) of fair value of ₹2 crore for fiscal 2024 under the 2015 Plan.
+- 15,656 performance-based grant of RSUs (Annual performance equity ESG grant) of fair value of ₹2 crore.
 These RSUs will vest in line with the employment agreement based on achievement of certain environment, social and governance milestones as determined by the Board.
-Accordingly, 15,656 performance based RSU's were granted effective May 2, 2023.

-The Board, on April 13, 2023, based on the recommendations of the Nomination and Remuneration Committee, approved the performance-based grant of RSUs (Annual performance Equity TSR grant) of fair value of ₹5 crore for fiscal 2024 under the 2015 Plan.
+- 39,140 performance-based grant of RSUs (Annual performance Equity TSR grant) of fair value of ₹5 crore .
 These RSUs will vest in line with the employment agreement based on Company's performance on cumulative relative TSR over the years and as determined by the Board.
-Accordingly, 39,140 performance based RSU's were granted effective May 2, 2023.